-45. It is clear from the passage that The Very Large Telescope ----.

-- A) has been used by astronomers to study AGNs since 1950s - B) and active galactic nuclei are arguably recent terms in astronomy - C) has for the first time spotted an AGN that emits both radio bursts and X-rays - D) can determine the orientation at which we can see a black hole - E) has helped solve a puzzle about AGNs with the evidence it provided
+- 45. It is clear from the passage that The Very Large Telescope ----. - A) has been used by astronomers to study AGNs since 1950s - B) and active galactic nuclei are arguably recent terms in astronomy - C) has for the first time spotted an AGN that emits both radio bursts and X-rays - D) can determine the orientation at which we can see a black hole - E) has helped solve a puzzle about AGNs with the evidence it provided

-Since they were first spotted in the 1950s, active galactic nuclei, or AGNs, have puzzled astronomers.
-In the night sky, an AGN is a bright, compact region at the centre of a galaxy that gives off much more light than would be expected to be produced by stars.
-The source of this luminosity is thought to be supermassive black holes, or more precisely the matter that swirls around their edges at close to the speed of light before getting sucked into the black hole's event horizon.
-Although it is thought that supermassive black holes are the source of all AGNs, it is not clear why some are less energetic (bright) than others.
-But now astronomers have their answer, thanks to some observations of a supermassive black hole in a galaxy not so far away.
-The Unified Model of AGNs, which was first theorised 30 years ago, states that although some AGNs appear to emit radio bursts, others visible light, and others still X-rays, they all consist of supermassive black holes surrounded by a ring of cosmic dust that emit electromagnetic radiation not originating from stars.
+Since they were first spotted in the 1950s, active galactic 46.
+Which of the following is true about The Unified nuclei, or AGNs, have puzzled astronomers.
+In the night sky, Model of AGNs?
+Spart an AGN is a bright, compact region at the centre of a galaxy that gives off much more light than would be expected to be K It gives an explanation as to the true nature of AGNs. produced by stars.
+The source of this luminosity is thought to be supermassive black holes, or more precisely the matter B) It was theorised in the same year The Very Large that swirls around their edges at close to the speed of light Telescope was built. ancord before getting sucked into the black hole's event horizon.
+C) It has come up with various explanations for the 1,2,3 Although it is thought that supermassive black holes are the different levels of brightness among AGNs. source of all AGNs, it is not clear why some are less D) It was theorized by the scientists that first spotted energetic (bright) than others.
+But now astronomers have AGNs. their answer, thanks to some observations of a E) It was theorized after the first supermassive black supermassive black hole in a galaxy not so far away.
+The hole was spotted.7 Unified Model of AGNs, which was first theorised 30 years ago, states that although some AGNs appear to emit radio bursts, others visible light, and others still X-rays, they all consist of supermassive black holes surrounded by a ring of cosmic dust that emit electromagnetic radiation not originating from stars.
 The difference in appearance between the AGNs is simply caused by the orientation at which we can see the black hole through the ring from Earth - some are more obscured by the dust than others.
-Close-up observations taken by the Very Large Telescope have now provided evidence to support this model.
+Close-up ancora observations taken by the Very Large Telescope have now provided evidence to support this model.